superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware.md

 9. Pimoroni trackball and haptic bzzz enabled.
 10. Left and right can be master, meaning either side can be used to plug in usb-c.
 But trackball and bzzz must be on the master.

-#### User Tab Explanation
-1. `Super ALT↯TAB` is enabled in `User` tab as `ABF` and `ABR/User01`, allowing you to cycle tab through window, especially suitable for knob function.
-2. `AMWU` and `AMWD` denotes Alt + Mousewheel allows you to control brush size in Photoshop.
-3. `NMR` and `NML` move your window to left or right monitor, if you have two monitors.
-4. `SBS` denotes Shift + Backspace to delete whole word.
-5. `SCR` hold to scroll pimoroni trackball.

 # Standard Firmware of Sofle Plus (RP2040)
 1. All wired versions of Sofle Plus come pre-flashed with this firmware.